Complete the 12 sentences below. Choose the best answer for each one. Some sentences have two correct answers. Choose both.

 - The spokesperson conceded that the leaked memo was authentic, but stopped short of saying who had leaked it.

-- Several witnesses claimed seeing the suspect near the station, yet none could agree on the time.
+- Several witnesses claimed to have seen the suspect near the station, yet none could agree on the time.

 - The chair urged the committee to postpone the vote until the audit was complete.